We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 For these picks, we considered reviews from new parents, personal experience, and brands we know and trust.

 Read on for some top favorites that will keep you healthy and happy as you get to know the new little person in your life.

 - $ = under $15

 - $$ = $15–$30

-While many hospitals will send you home with a peri bottle (literally a bottle for squirting water on your perineal area), this ingenious bottle from Frida Mom is angled to more easily reach your undercarriage and gets rave reviews.
+While many hospitals and birth centers will send you home with a peri bottle (literally a bottle for squirting water on your perineal area), this ingenious bottle from Frida Mom is angled to more easily reach your undercarriage and gets rave reviews.